 The Narrandera mill is ideally located to draw quality wheats from both dry land and irrigated crops in the MIA (Murrumbidgee Irrigation Area).
 This enables Manildra to produce quality flour for biscuit manufacturers, bakery and specialty flours as required, to competitively service customers in NSW and Victoria.

 Locally squeezed orange juice.
-You can purchase Narrandera Fresh from the Narrandera Visitor Information Centre and other eateries in Narrandera.
+You can purchase Narrandera Fresh from several eateries in Narrandera.

 Uarah Fisheries was established in 1977 by father and son Jim and Bruce Malcolm.
 The business was initially set up as a hatchery breeding Murray cod, Golden perch and Silver perch for restocking fish into the Murray Darling System for recreational stock enhancement.